-The course framework provides continuity and community, and an environment that is supportive and empowered where learning and exploration spark reflection, self-inquiry, and the development of evaluation and appraisal skills.
-Throughout the programme, students will assess the effectiveness and progression of their teaching skills both individually and with the support of their tutors and peer-group.
+The course framework provides continuity and community within an environment that is supportive and empowered where learning and exploration spark reflection, self-inquiry, and the development of self-evaluation and appraisal skills.
+Throughout the programme students will assess the effectiveness and progression of their teaching skills along with the support of their tutors and peer-group.

-The programme content will be delivered through a 20-month training comprising 11x 3-day modules and 3x special guest workshops – providing over 300 hours of tuition, practice and study
+The programme content will be delivered through a 20-month training comprising 14x three day modules – providing over 300 hours of tuition, practice and study

-Each of the 14x 3-day modules includes theoretical, practical and experiential components which integrate to explore a central topic of theme from several perspectives.
+Each of the 14x three day modules includes theoretical, practical and experiential components which explore a central topic or theme from differing perspectives.

 Module 1: welcome, induction + review: working from principles

-Module 8: philosophy text (3); teaching from scriptures
+Module 11: pedagogy, philosophy text (3); teaching from scriptures

 The programme will provide a minimum number of hours in the following key areas: